RajaMuneerBaigal/kubernetes-intro/README.md

     **NOTE**: There is always kubernetes.io/docs or search kubernetes api on google to how to buid yaml spec part.

 **kubectl diff -f pod.yml**: To check the difference once you changed anything in yml file after deployment.
-Useful if you want to see which changes you made
+Useful if you want to see which changes you made. it check the yaml we have applied before and changes we have made to the current yaml.

+**kubectl apply -f pod.yml --dry-run=server**: to check what is changed